 The biggest controversy in the wine business (aside from direct shipping) is probably wine sales in grocery stores in the 19 states where it’s illegal.
 New York gets the most attention, not surprisingly, but it has also been an issue in Oklahoma, Tennessee, and Maryland.

-Hence the need for a calm, moderating approach, which is where the Wine Curmudgeon comes in.
+Hence the Wine Curmudgeon’s calm, moderating approach.
 The world will not end for small retailers if wine is sold in grocery stores, and wine in grocery stores is not the panacea that the supermarkets think it is.
-More, after the jump:

-I’m not the only one who sees the parallel between dog food and wine (which occured to me because I write for Pet Age, and covered the Iams switch).
+I’m not the only one who sees the parallel between dog food and wine (which occurred to me because I wrote for Pet Age, and covered the Iams switch).
 Frank Frattini, who owns a very successful New Jersey pet retail operation called The Hungry Puppy, sees it, too.
-And he should know, because he was one of those retailers selling Iams as well as a wine drinker.
+And he should know, because he was one of those retailers selling Iams (and a wine drinker).

 “Did we want that to happen?
 No,” says Frattini.
 “I understand exactly what the liquor stores are saying.
 They built up those wine brands, just like we built up Iams.
 And then someone wants to come and take the brands away after they did all the work to make them successful, just like what happened to us.”